kshao35/ACTL4001-t1-2023/README.md

 Contents coverage provides financial protection for the personal belongings and contents inside a home in the event of climate-related hazards.
 The costs associated with replacing lost household goods were given to range from 40-75% of median homeowner costs calculated on an annual basis for an affected household in each region.

 #### 3.2.2 ECONOMIC COST PROJECTIONS
 Figure 1 and Figure 2 compares the annual cost projection of WI and WOI models.
 The insurance program’s buyback scheme gradually relocates high-risk households to lower-risk areas for the first three household groups, as described in the previous section.
 As such, WI projection reduces Storslysia’s economic losses by minimising the costs outlined in Section 3.2.1 for households who participate in the relocation scheme.
-The annual percentage of participants is assumed to follow a sigmoid distribution, where the terminal percentage of relocation is 60% (see Appendix H).
+The annual percentage of participants is assumed to follow a sigmoid distribution, where the terminal percentage of relocation is 60% (see [Appendix](#h)).

 ![image](https://user-images.githubusercontent.com/93301287/228831147-a5774dbc-1a05-4f6b-bdf8-8bfb45315a67.png)

 As mentioned in Section 2.3, these models demonstrate the program will reduce economic costs by approximately 16.58% in the short-term and 28.75% in the long-term.
 Under SSP1 and SSP2, the WI model is clearly following a different trajectory relative to the WOI model, indicative of the success of the insurance program in reducing costs under these climate scenarios.
 For SSP3 and SSP5, whilst the shape of the WI and WOI curves are similar overall, in the short-to-medium-term, the WI curve is more convex, suggesting successful reduction of costs in this timeframe.

 ### 3.3 PREMIUM SETTING <a name="premiumsetting"></a>
 The policyholder premiums were set by first determining the number of policyholders in each region per year.
-Quadratic regression models were fit to the world population projections, and a constant percentage is taken as Storslysia’s population share (see Appendix I).
+Quadratic regression models were fit to the world population projections, and a constant percentage is taken as Storslysia’s population share (see [Appendix](#i)).
 It is assumed that 50% of the population was insured and that there was one policyholder per household, with an average of 2.527 individuals per household.

 The average annual premium per policyholder was determined by dividing the economic cost projections by the number of policyholders for each region.
 Within the six different household groups described previously, 30%, 50%, 100%, 150%, 200% and 300% of this amount was allocated respectively to factor in total property value insured.
-Finally, Appendix J presents the base premiums for the year 2020 under each SSP model.
+Finally, [Appendix](#j) presents the base premiums for the year 2020 under each SSP model.

 ### 3.4 ECONOMIC CAPITAL  <a name="economiccapital"></a>
 The proposed insurance program evaluated economic capital for all four SSP models, covering years 2020 to 2070.
 Under the 95% confidence interval applied to projected economic costs, the following results in Figure 3 are also within a 95% confidence range.
 As observed, minor fluctuations occur within each model due to the unpredictability of weather events.
-Further analysis on trends is included in Appendix K.
+Further analysis on trends is included in [Appendix](#k).

 ![image](https://user-images.githubusercontent.com/93301287/228831761-d0e16645-086d-4c98-b552-d46ee6927ee8.png)